What Can I Do Now to Plan Financially?

 - Review your benefits needs and adjust if you can.
 Also, get a life insurance policy for each parent.

-In 5 Years
+Planning My Finances In The Next 5 Years

 - Now that at least some, if not all, of your monthly debt from credit cards and student loans is gone, build up your cash reserves.
 Plan to have three-to-six months of normal income in a liquid account.
 This is your emergency fund for household repairs, unexpected emergencies or a cushion if you experience a job loss.

 - Be sure you are fully vested in your company’s 401(k) or retirement planning.
 Start contributing more than even your company will match.
+Depending on your age, you may need to add more to ensure you are saving enough to retire at your desired retirement age.

 - Consider opening a secondary investment account – such as a Roth IRA – to additionally bolster your retirement savings.
 Many employee-matched accounts will not be enough to live off of once people retire, and additional accounts are needed to supplement what is being saved by employee/employer accounts.